mvysny/vaadin-on-kotlin/docs/index.md

 All components have rich JavaScript facade which provides rich functionality.
 Vaadin transparently handles the state synchronisation between the client part and the server part of the component which allows you to focus on wiring the components in pure server-side Kotlin code.

-Because of that, VoK feels more of a client widget library (such as JavaFX) than a web page-based framework.
+Because of that, VoK feels more of a desktop widget library (such as Swing or JavaFX) than a web page-based framework.

 ## Tutorial